david-zip/optimization/notes.md

 # General Notes and Questions about each Algorithm

+## General Questions
+- Whether it is better to haev termination conditions or just maximum iteration counts?
+    - Which is sufficient?
+- If termination conditions are better, which ones may be recommended?

 ## Particle Swarm Optimization (PSO)
 - Algorithm functions well and it is able to graphically show the solutions found by each particle at each iteration
 - Current test shows the algorithm **struggles** to find optimal solution (unsure why)